 What Is Linear Regression?

-In this case the relationship would be between the location of garden gnomes in the east-west dimension and the location of garden gnomes in the north-south dimension.
-The result is a single equation empowering you to calculate one if you know the other.
+In the case of the garden gnomes, the relationship would be between the location of garden gnomes in the east-west dimension and the location of garden gnomes in the north-south dimension.
+The result is a single equation empowering you to calculate one if you know the other — representing a linear regression.

 What Is Linear Regression Used For?